azaynul10/fall-detection-app/README.md

 ## Deployment
 - **Frontend on Vercel:**
-  1. Push your frontend code to a GitHub repository.
+  1. Pushed my frontend code to a GitHub repository and deployed directly from VS Studio to vercel.
-  2. Connect the repository in Vercel’s dashboard.
-  3. Vercel automatically builds and deploys the React application.

 - **Backend on Railway:**
-  1. Push your backend code to a GitHub repository.
-  2. Connect the repository in Railway’s dashboard.
-  3. Railway handles environment configuration, installs dependencies, and deploys the Flask app.
+  1. Pushed my backend code to a GitHub repository and deployed on Railway due to storage limitations at Vercel but for some reason it's not wokring as expected but it is still under developement.

 ## Screenshots and Videos
 > **Note:**